-With its large windows and generous living spaces, the four bedroom family house is a comfortable, contemporary interpretation of the locally found historic timber framed buildings it draws inspiration from.
-Unusually for a Passivhaus it is orientated to the west to take advantage of beautiful views over open countryside, and its warm and characterful interior shows how bright and joyful life in a Passivhaus can be.
+With its large windows and generous living spaces, the four-bedroom family house is a comfortable, contemporary interpretation of the local area’s historic timber-framed barns.
+While Passivhaus buildings typically face south, The Old Water Tower is orientated to the west to take advantage of beautiful open views over arable countryside.
+Its warm and characterful interior shows how bright and joyful life in a Passivhaus can be.

 The layout of the building is fairly typical, with living spaces on the ground floor, and bedrooms and bathrooms upstairs.
 The staircase forms the centre of the plan, separating the living room from the kitchen and dining area, and framing a utility room and study nook.

 The southern elevation has large windows at ground floor level, opening onto a large paved terrace area.
-At first floor level, randomly placed small windows offset the formality of the façade and are set at a high level to avoid overlooking neighbours.
-The sunlight through the windows creates playful patterns in the two children’s bedrooms.
+At first floor level, randomly placed small windows offset the formality of the façade while letting sunlight into the house, which creates playful patterns in the two children’s bedrooms.
 The four bedrooms have distinct characters and all but the guest room (which has an attic with storage and plant above it) take advantage of the roof form by opening up to the internal apex of the roof to give a feeling of space in a relatively tight floor plan.